 Companies with a bad reputation among employees may find it difficult to attract and hold on to top talent.
 Job seekers who see scathing reviews from former employees, negative news stories, or major corporate scandals may move on to seek employment with companies that don’t pose such a high risk to their careers and financial future.
 That means higher expenses for recruiting employees — not to mention missing out on strong talent that could positively impact the company.

-Your Employees — Not Your CEO — Have the Loudest and Most Trusted Voice of Company Reputation
+Your Employees Have the Loudest and Most Trusted Voice in Your Company

-Reviews are so valuable to job seekers — and everyone else interested in learning more about companies — that they’re trusted more than industry analysts, CEOs, even government officials or regulators.
+Reviews are so valuable to job seekers that they’re trusted more than industry analysts, CEOs, and government regulators.
 According to the Edelman Trust Barometer, short of hearing from experts, people want to know from their peers what a company is really all about.
 In Edelman’s spokesperson credibility measurement, 67% and 66% of those surveyed trust academics or technical experts the most, followed shortly at 62% trusting “a person like yourself.”

 In fact, Edelman’s barometer indicates that employees are the most trusted source to communicate on a company’s areas of reputation, including engagement, integrity, and operations.
 Employees are trusted more than CEOs, academics, and media spokespeople.
 Perhaps most interesting: employees are the most trusted influencer even over activist consumers in every topic except for company purpose.
 That means your employees are the single most important voice to speak on your company’s reputation.
 Are they saying what you want to be heard?